Glycogen storage disease type I: Hepatic adenomas

 The specific etiology of hepatic adenomas in GSD I remains unknown, despite ongoing research.
 The typical GSD I patient presenting with at least one adenoma is an adult, though lesions have been observed in patients as young as fourteen.
 Adenomas, composed of heterogeneous neoplasms, may occur individually or in multiples.
 Estimates on the rate of conversion of a hepatocellular adenoma into hepatocellular carcinoma in GSD I range from 0% to 11%, with the latter figure representing more recent research.
 One reason for the increasing estimate is the growing population of GSD I patients surviving into adulthood when most adenomas develop.

 Treatment standards dictate regular observation of the liver by MRI or CT scan to monitor for structural abnormalities.
 Hepatic adenomas may be misidentified as focal nodular hyperplasia in diagnostic imaging, though this condition is rare.
 However, hepatic adenomas in GSD I uniquely involve diffuse Mallory hyaline deposition, which is otherwise commonly observed in focal nodular hyperplasia.
 Unlike common hepatic adenomas related to oral contraception, hemorrhaging in GSD I patients is rare.

-While the reason for the high prevalence of adenomas in GSD I is unclear, research since the 1970s has implicated serum glucagon as a potential driver.
+While the cause of the high prevalence of adenomas in GSD I is unclear, research since the 1970s has implicated serum glucagon as a potential driver.
 In studies, patients who have been put on a dietary regimen to keep blood sugar in a normal range spanning 72 to 108 mg/dL (4.0 to 6.0 mmol/L) have shown a decreased likelihood of developing adenomas.
 Moreover, patients with well-controlled blood glucose have consistently seen a reduction in the size and number of hepatic adenomas, suggesting that adenomas may be caused by imbalances of hepatotropic agents like serum insulin and especially serum glucagon in the liver.

 Osteopenia

 Patients with GSD I will often develop osteopenia.
 The specific etiology of low bone mineral density in GSD is unknown, though it is strongly associated with poor metabolic control.
 Osteopenia may be directly caused by hypoglycemia or the resulting endocrine and metabolic sequelae.
 Improvements in metabolic control have consistently been shown to prevent or reverse clinically relevant osteopenia in GSD I patients.
 In cases where osteopenia progresses with age, bone mineral density in the ribs is typically more severe than in the vertebrae.
 In some cases bone mineral density T-score will drop below -2.5, indicating osteoporosis.
 There is some evidence that osteopenia may be connected with associated kidney abnormalities in GSD I, particularly glomerular hyperfiltration.
 The condition also seems responsive to calcium supplementation.
-In many cases bone mineral density can increase and return to the normal range given proper metabolic control and calcium supplementation alone, reversing osteopenia.
+In many cases, bone mineral density can increase and return to the normal range given proper metabolic control and calcium supplementation alone, reversing osteopenia.